weigouheiniu/TE/README.md

 # TE
 Try to calculate Transfer Entropy

+using toolbox:
-- using TRENTOOL
+- TRENTOOL
-- using fieldtrip-20151231
+- fieldtrip-20151231

+Thanks for help.